frno7/toslibc/README.md

 Programs linked with TOS/libc can use the `--gc-sections` option to the GNU linker and thereby drastically reduce their size.
-The supplied example programs compile to about 2 kB each, for instance.
+The supplied example programs compile to a few kilobytes each, for instance, which make them several times smaller than had the whole TOS/libc been linked.

 TOS/libc includes interfaces for the following Atari TOS specific libraries: